 Ytterbium (Yb) is a chemical element belonging to the group of rare earth metals.
-In laser technology, it has acquired a prominent role in the form of the trivalent ion Yb3+, which is used as a laser-active dopant in a variety of host materials, including both crystals and glasses.
-It is often used for high-power lasers and for wavelength-tunable solid-state lasers.
+In laser technology, it has acquired a prominent role in the form of the trivalent ion Yb3+, which is used as a laser-active dopant in a variety of host materials, including crystals, glasses and ceramics, also often in active optical fibers.
+It is often used in various types of high-power lasers and for wavelength-tunable solid-state lasers.

 Special Properties of Ytterbium-doped Gain Media

 - They have a very simple electronic level structure, with only one excited state manifold (2F5/2) within reach from the ground-state manifold (2F7/2) with near-infrared or visible photons.
 Pumping and amplification involve transitions between different sublevels of the ground-state and excited-state manifolds (see Figure 1).
 The sublevels would be energy-degenerate in vacuum, but that degeneracy is removed by the electric field in the crystal lattice.